In this article:

 - Fatty fish such as mackerel and salmon

-- Fruits such as olive and avocado as well as their oils (29)
+- Fruits such as olive and avocado as well as their oils (24)

 If you are unable to meet your daily nutritional needs through diet alone, you may consider taking nutritional supplements but only after consulting your doctor first.

 There is some preliminary evidence that favors the use of the following supplements for improving OA symptoms:

-- Avocado/soybean unsaponifiables (ASU), which are supplements made from avocado oil and soybean oil extracts (30)
+- Avocado/soybean unsaponifiables (ASU), which are supplements made from avocado oil and soybean oil extracts (26)

 - Nutritional supplements such as glucosamine and chondroitin sulfate

-- Ginger supplements (31)
+- Ginger supplements (27)